Military Science - History

 In 1970, following Cameron’s transition to a four-year degree granting institution, the Comanche ROTC program commissioned its first class.
 That year 35 second lieutenants were commissioned, the first of hundreds to come!
 Since that group of volunteers, more than 750 officers have been commissioned through Cameron University’s ROTC program.
 From the jungles of Southeast Asia in Vietnam, to the 1,000-mile-long Iron Curtain in Cold War Europe, from the deserts of Southwest Asia in Saudi Arabia and Kuwait, to the frozen Sava River in Bosnia, to fighting the Global War on Terrorism in Afghanistan and Iraq, these outstanding young men and women have served their nation proudly in both times of peace and war, in and out of uniform.

 On April 23, 2010, the Cameron University Department of Military Science became the George D. Keathley Department of Military Science.
 The name honors SSgt.
 George Dennis Keathley, a Cameron alumnus who posthumously was awarded the Medal of Honor for his actions in combat during World War II during fighting on Mount Altuzzo, Italy in September 1944.

 On Oct.
-23, 2017, a second Cameron alumnus was awarded the Medal of Honor, this time presented by President Donald Trump to Capt.
+23, 2017, a third Cameron alumnus was awarded the Medal of Honor, this time presented by President Donald Trump to Capt.
 Mike Rose.
 Rose received the medal for his heroic actions when he was a sergeant in the Vietnam War, saving several of his fellow soldiers when they came under attack during Operation Tailwind in Laos.
 During the attach from Sept.
 11-14, 1970, he was seriously wounded himself.

-Cameron University boasts one of the most impressive records of producing general officers for the United States military.
+Cameron University boasts an impressive record of producing general officers for our nation's military.
 To date, 17 of its alumni have earned the rank of general officer in the U.S. Army, and one in the U.S. Air Force.
 One of those alumni, Gen. John Vessey Jr., served as the tenth Chairman of the Joint Chiefs of Staff.

 NUMUNUH NO-YE-KA!
 COMANCHE ON THE MOVE!